 Layout Versus Schematic

-In the process of verifying the correctness and integrity of an integrated circuit (IC) design, LVS (Layout Versus Schematic) is a important step.
-LVS compares the layout of the IC with its corresponding schematic representation to ensure they match accurately.
-Several inputs are required for LVS to be performed successfully.
-Here are the inputs of LVS:
+When you’re verifying the correctness and integrity of an integrated circuit (IC) design, LVS (Layout Versus Schematic) plays a critical role.
+In this process, we compare the layout of the IC with its corresponding schematic to ensure they match accurately.
+To perform LVS successfully, you’ll need several key inputs.
+Here are the inputs for LVS:

 Inputs of LVS